-Save the settings in the non-volatile memory (nvm) in the
+Displays the policies that are set up.
+Save the settings in the non-volatile memory (nvm) in the "selected" configuration profile.

-3.3 SNMP access
+3.4 SNMP access

 The SNMP protocol allows you to work with a network management system to monitor the device over the network and change its settings.